maxmind/minfraud-api-java/index.md

 is continually used to improve the accuracy of our fraud detection algorithms.

 To use the Report Transactions API, create a new `TransactionReport` object.
 An IP address and a valid tag are required arguments.
-Additional params may also be set, as documented below.
+Additional parameters may also be set, as documented below.

 If the report is successful, nothing is returned.
 If the report fails, an